-- 5.9.3.1 Set the head restraint to the test position described in section 5.7.
-If the test position cannot be acheieved without encountering interference with the HRMD head, first record the horizontal reference location on the HRMD head as described in step 5.9.3.2.
-After this information has been recorded, tip the HRMD head just forward enough to adjust the head restraint into the test position and proceed with step 5.9.3.3. - 5.9.3.2 Locate the screw on the center of the rear surface of the HRMD backset probe. - 5.9.3.3 Mark an identifiable point on the head restraint along its vertical centerline. - 5.9.3.4 Measure and record the reference backset as shown in Figure 8.
-This is the horizontal distance between the most rearward point on the HRMD skull (i.e., the screw on the backset probe) and the same identifiable point on the head restraint.
+5.9.3.1 Set the head restraint to the test position described in section 5.7.

+5.9.3.1.1 If the test position cannot be achieved without encountering interference with the HRMD head, first record the horizontal reference location on the HRMD head as described in step 5.9.3.2.
+After this information has been recorded, tip the HRMD head just forward enough to adjust the head restraint into the test position and proceed with step 5.9.3.3.

+5.9.3.1.1.1 If this method (5.9.3.1.1) results in a HRMD backset more negative than -15 mm and the seat has an upper articulating seatback that adjusts the position of the head restraint, then adjust the upper articulating portion of the seatback to the manufacturer's design position.